 - Tear.
 A severe strain or sprain from sudden violent stress.
 Stress forcing a joint beyond its limits can result in a third-degree sprain, a complete tear of a ligament.
 Depending on the mechanism of the injury there can be a progression to joint dislocation or fracture of a bone of the joint.

-- Colliding with another player, the ball, or the field can cause a traumatic injury like a fracture.
+- Trauma.
+Colliding with another player, the ball, or the field can cause a traumatic injury like a fracture.

 Other common risk factors for football injuries include:

 - Improper warm up or cool-down.
 Muscle strains that occur when a player has not properly warmed up prior to a practice or game.

 - Overuse.
 Prolonged intense activity also puts muscles and tendons at risk of injury.

 - Improperly fitted protective equipment.
 At the beginning of the season, players should be properly outfitted in the necessary protective equipment.

 - Resuming play too soon after an injury.
 After having an injury or illness the athlete must rehabilitate completely to decrease the risk of re-injury.

 The best way to avoid football related injuries is for athletes to be trained in proper technique and mechanics for their respective positions.
 Additionally, the athletes should be conditioned so that they are prepared for the demands on the game.
 Whether playing recreationally or competitively, proper technique and conditioning is crucial to avoiding injury.